Anna-b3lla/Analysis-of-Proximity-Sensors-for-Smart-Street-Lighting-Solutions/README.md

 Using various sensors such as **PIR**, **ultrasonic**, **radar**, and **LaserPing**, the system detects pedestrians and vehicles, dynamically adjusting the lighting.
 The project also includes the integration of multiple hardware and software components to achieve a reliable, modular, and scalable design.

 The code, located in the main repository, handles sensor data collection, decision-making, and communication with the ESP32.
-It can be accessed [thingsboard_thesis_project.ino](./code/SmartLightingSystem.ino).
+It can be accessed [Project.ino](Project.ino).

 ---